Domestic Pets of Shoguns of Japan

 Falconry, known as takagari, which includes the keeping and training of hawks, was indeed a noble pastime in Tokugawa Japan

 While some shoguns found consolation in birds, others developed great ties with their loyal dogs.
-Oda Nobunaga, a tremendously ambitious guy, was accompanied by a dog called Inu.
+Oda Nobunaga, a tremendously ambitious samurai, was accompanied by a dog called Inu.
 Inu's commitment to his master echoed Nobunaga's wish for his troops to be as faithful to him.

 The picturesque castles of shogunal Japan were filled with domestic pets and exotic animals